kevinmutwiri/soft-skills/week5/teamwork101.md

 **Amplified Creativity** - Two heads are better than one, right?
 Working in a team boosts creativity by combining everyone’s unique ideas and perspectives.
 By collaborating, you’ll discover fresh approaches, spark new innovations, and bring out the best in each other.

 Read [The importance of teamwork (as proven by science)](https://www.atlassian.com/blog/teamwork/the-importance-of-teamwork)

+## The Ideal Team Member

+An ideal team member:

+**Is Reliable** - A great team player is someone others can depend on.
+Show up on time, meet deadlines, and fulfil your commitments.
+Be the person your teammates know they can count on.

+**Communicates Effectively**- Communication is key!
+Listen attentively, express your ideas clearly, and be open to different perspectives.
+Create a positive and inclusive environment where everyone’s voice is valued.

+**Embraces Collaboration** - Working together is where the magic happens!
+Embrace collaboration by sharing responsibilities, supporting your peers, and actively participating in group activities.
+Remember, we’re stronger when we work as a team.

+**Displays Respect** - Treat your teammates with kindness, empathy, and respect.
+Value their opinions, celebrate their achievements, and offer constructive feedback.
+A respectful team environment fosters trust and boosts productivity.

+**Sets Personal Principles** - Reflect on the principles that guide you as an individual.
+What values do you hold dear?
+How can you incorporate these principles into your teamwork?
+Define your personal code of conduct and let it shine through in your interactions.

+**Stretches Themself** - Challenge yourself to step outside your comfort zone and contribute in ways that showcase your unique strengths.
+Take on new responsibilities, offer innovative ideas, and support your peers in their growth.
+Stretching yourself leads to personal growth and remarkable contributions.

+Being a remarkable team player is not just about doing the bare minimum—it’s about going above and beyond to support your peers and elevate the entire group.

+We love [this video](https://www.youtube.com/watch?v=0t_XUUcM1ng) as it sheds perspective on other considerations of being a good team player.
+Take a look and as you watch, jot down all the elements listed on being a good team member.